-Theoretically, the optimum initial composition of the bubble is 75% hydrogen and 25% nitrogen, assuming that all molecules dissociate and participate in the formation of ammonia.
+Theoretically, the optimum initial composition of the bubble is 75% hydrogen and 25% nitrogen, assuming that all molecules participate in the formation of ammonia.
 As is already depicted in Fig. 1, this is not the case, and a large portion of nitrogen and hydrogen molecules remain "intact".
-Since the energy to dissociate nitrogen is higher than that required for the hydrogen (due to the triple bond), it might seem feasible to shift the initial concentration towards nitrogen.
-For a 65% hydrogen content, the results are presented in Fig. 4 (solid curves).
-The ambient pressure is kept the same as in the case of the optimal one shown in Fig. 3.
-The corresponding results for the 75% hydrogen content are also represented by the dashed curves in Fig. 4.
-Albeit marginally, the energy intensity is further decreased to 351 GJ/t.
+Since the formation of ammonia incorporates the dissociation of H_2 and the subsequent reactions of intermediates such as NH and NH_2 , it might seem feasible to optimize the initial mole fractions of the nitrogen and hydrogen to vitalize these intermediate reactions, and potentially improving the energy intensity.
+For a 65, 75, and 85% hydrogen content and the best relative expansion from Fig. 2, the results are presented in Fig. 3.
+The ambient pressure is kept the same as shown in Fig. 2.
+Despite our expectation, in the best case, the mole fraction of hydrogen is 75%.